BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

 <br>
         <details>
         <summary>**Why is it a 32 bit integer?**</summary>
         After reading the ADC HAL functions it was found that they all utilise 32 bit integers.
 Though the ADC is a 12 bit ADC, it seems that the ADC is able to output 32 bit numbers.
+Here is an interesting thread that discusses it: https://stackoverflow.com/questions/76127376/stm32-why-does-hal-adc-start-dma-want-data-buffer-to-be-cast-as-uint32-t
         </details>
 ```C++
 /*USER CODE BEGIN 0*/